mishmashclone/BC-SECURITY-Empire/README.md

 ### Docker
 If you want to run Empire using a pre-built docker container:
+**Note**: For size savings on the image, it is not pre-built with the libraries needed for jar and dmg stagers or the needed libraries for csharp agents and modules.
+To add these to your image, run the `install.sh` script in the container and answer `y` to the prompts.
 ```bash
 docker pull bcsecurity/empire:{version}
 docker run -it -p 1337:1337 -p 5000:5000 bcsecurity/empire:{version}